 When Do We Start?

-Our congregation will start reading Immerse: Messiah, the first of the Immerse Reading Bibles on September 30th, 2018.
-We will conclude this portion of the journey on the week of November 18th.
+Our congregation read through Immerse: Messiah, the first of the Immerse Reading Bibles on September 30th, 2018, and concluded this portion of the journey on the week of November 18th.

 To Immerse yourself in this journey, make sure to sign up on one of the sheets in the back of the Narthex at church.
 You can also send a message to the church office using the form at the bottom of this page.
 The congregation will order all the books for those who signed up, purchasing them at a discount and with free shipping.
 The cost per Immerse Bible is $14.00.
 IF FINANCIAL CONCERNS ARE PREVENTING YOU FROM PARTICIPATING, PLEASE SPEAK TO PASTOR.
 GRANTS ARE AVAILABLE TO COVER THE COST.

 We are reserving the Parish Hall on Wednesday nights from 7:00-8:00 pm as a ‘default’ meeting time for discussion groups.
 We will gather there and break into groups of 10-12 people to hold our discussions.
 ANY GROUP THAT WISHES TO MEET SEPARATELY AT A DIFFERENT TIME IS WELCOME TO DO SO.

 What can I do to get the most out of it?

 1. Commit to reading each volume of Immerse: The Reading Bible as you would any other